 With the bottleneck around basketball administration in Nigeria, D’Tigress kept their global rise intact with a 2-1 result at the FIBA world cup qualifiers in Belgrade.

-A win over Mali and France means D’Tigress are returning to the Basketball world cup.
+A win over Mali and France means D’Tigress is returning to the Basketball world cup.

 Before the two victories by the African champions, the team lost to China in the first game.